Skip to main content

 MaxAuthTries1Defines the maximum allowable number of authentication attempts per connection.

 PubkeyAuthenticationnoSpecifies whether public key authentication is permitted, with the default setting being yes.
-1Kosmos advises disabling this feature since it allows users to bypass the authentication process when using public key authentication.
+1Kosmos advises turning off this feature since it allows users to bypass the authentication process when using public key authentication.

-• Next, create a semodule and install it to allow the permissions for BlockID PAM module to work by completing the following step:
+1. Create and install a semodule to enable the necessary permissions for the BlockID PAM module to function by following these steps:

 setenforce 0

-• Install the policycoreutils package (required to create and install a selinux module)
+3. Install the policycoreutils package, which is required to create and install the SELinux module.

 sudo yum -y install policycoreutils-python